tobi-ajala/pizza42-auth0-react-app/README.md

 #For this repo:

-clone the repo
+clone the repo,
-cd to the location of the repo npm install npm start
+cd to the location of the repo, npm install, npm start